Auditions held on August 28, August 30, and September 4, 2018

 Play trios, quartets or other masterworks with other students at your level.
-Groups refine ensemble skills & interpretive abilities through rehearsals & coaching, and discover the thrill of performing as a team.
+Groups refine ensemble skills and interpretive abilities through rehearsals and coaching, and discover the thrill of performing as a team.
 Groups are chosen by audition, and are matched by age, ability, and availability.
-Once established, the ensembles meet for one-hour coaching on the same day & time each week throughout the school year.
+Once established, the ensembles meet for 45-minute coaching on the same day and time each week throughout the school year.
 There will be master classes and performances, too.

 Prerequisite: at least 4 years of private lessons on instrument, sight-reading skills, prior ensemble-paying experience, playing in positions with vibrato (strings).

-Auditions: Wed.
-Aug.
-24, Fri.
-Aug.
-26, Sat.
-Aug.
-27, and Wed.
-Aug.
-31. If possible choose the audition day that matches the preferred class meeting day (i.e. Wed. audition for Wed. class).
-Prepare to play a polished piece (without accompaniment) that shows the student's current level, and a major and minor scale.
+Auditions: Prepare to play a polished piece (without accompaniment) that shows the student's current level, and a major and minor scale.
 Some sight-reading may be requested in the audition.

 About the Chamber Music Program